kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	F. Positive end-expiratory pressure
 	G. Synchronous intermittent mandatory ventilation (SIMV)

+For each of the following statements, choose the most appropriate form of ventilation from the list above.
+Each option may be used once, more than once or not at all.

 ### 88
 The form of ventilation used to assist a patient's inspiratory effort.
 It is used to effectively ‘top-up’ a patient's own volume of inspired air.
 #### Answer: